jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/input-output/input-output-parameter-passing.md

 ![](images/Input%20Output%20Parameter%20Passings.086.png)

 The child diamond is inserted as a substitute for the higher diamond it refers to.
-This offers a solution because the parent of the child diamond will exist when the child exists. {This might be an issue for multiple execution of a diamond.
+This offers a solution because the parent of the child diamond might exist when the child exists. {This might be an issue for multiple execution of a diamond.
 It also raises the question what happens when you consult something of the righter diamond.
 Is the bigger diamond executed first?
 What?} That’s rule two for getting to the explicit notation of parameter reference.

 < I have doubts about this third rule.
 I think this case might be illegal.
 I need to find the rule on what makes it illegal and how you see the illegality of it in the implicit notation >